aRuisu0/Trie/README.md

 # Trie - Final Project
 ## 1. Introduction
 ### Trie
- Tries are a special implementation of a search tree, or tree data structure and can be used to efficently search through large data files of string sets.
+ Tries are a special implementation of a search tree, or tree data structure and can be used to efficiently search through large data files of string sets.
-  The goal of this project was to show that our group was able to comptently, research, implement and present a new data structure on our own.
+  The goal of this project was to show that our group was able to competently, research, implement and present a new data structure on our own.

   <img src="trie.png" width="500"/>

  ## 2. Trie Operations
- All functions and operations within the trie class are all based off of a single blank root node where all unique characters following in the data set are subseqently connected to form individual paths of strings.
+ All functions and operations within the trie class are all based off of a single blank root node where all unique characters following in the data set are subsequently connected to form individual paths of strings.

 ### Input
-When compiling in `C++` the GCC compiler will may produce four warnings.
-These warnings are for the character array that is an attribute to the `Node` class letting the user know that the compilier does not want to receive a negative index in the array.
+When compiling in `C++` the GCC compiler may produce four warnings.
+These warnings are for the character array that is an attribute to the `Node` class letting the user know that the compiler does not want to receive a negative index in the array.
 However there is no need to worry about this as the code will not provide a negative index.

 The compile statement used in CS50 will be: